dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 7.3.
 Managing External State

-In this implementation I use crossplane for managing the external resources.
-Crossplane is a control plane that runs inside kubernetes that makes sure that the external resourced described in yaml is in sync with the state declared in kubernetes.
+In this implementation, I use Crossplane for managing the external resources.
+Crossplane is a control plane that runs inside Kubernetes that makes sure that the external resources described in YAML are in sync with the state declared in Kubernetes.

-Here you can think about Terraform and the provider-integrations that exists.
+Here you can think about Terraform and the provider-integrations that exist.
 The developer creates a provider-configuration and is then able to create resources on that provider's infrastructure.
-It is now up to the provider to manage and ensure that the state running on their infrastructure matches the desired state declared in your kubernetes cluster.
+It is now up to the provider to manage and ensure that the state running on their infrastructure matches the desired state declared in your Kubernetes cluster.

-Currently Crossplane supports AWS, GCP and Azure as cloud providers.
+Currently, Crossplane supports AWS, GCP, and Azure as cloud providers.
 A DigitalOcean provider is also in active development [[source](https://www.digitalocean.com/blog/announcing-the-digitalocean-crossplane-provider)].

-As an example, in order to provision a resource on AWS you need to create a `Provider`, `ProviderConfig` and _the resource you want_.
-So if we want to provision a postgres database on AWS we apply the following configuration to kubernetes (with Crossplane installed):
+As an example, in order to provision a resource on AWS, you need to create a `Provider`, `ProviderConfig`, and _the resource you want_.
+So if we want to provision a Postgres database on AWS, we apply the following configuration to Kubernetes (with Crossplane installed):

 <table>
 <tr>